BluewaterMVC/Project-Tsunami.scripts/README.md

   - Pre-commit, commit-msg, and pre-push hooks for enforcing standards and compliance.
   - Automatic updates for metadata (copyright, date, legal).
   - Protection against documentation and code quality issues.
+- **Automated Metadata Headers**
+  - Every documentation file begins with a machine-managed metadata block, delimited by HTML comment markers, which is updated automatically by project automation.
 - **Cross-Platform Support**
   - Scripts for Unix (bash), Windows (batch), and Python for portability.
 - **Strict Linting and Formatting**